FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 The last tab on the bottom section of the page is labeled **Localization**.
 Adding localized versions of your template allows FusionAuth to select a localized version based upon the recipient's preferred locale.

-{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Localization.jpg" alt="Email Templates in FusionAuth Localization" class="mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Localization.jpg" alt="Email Templates in FusionAuth Localization" class="full" figure=false %}

 Using Email Template localization allow you to communicate with your users in their preferred language which makes for a better user experience.